cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 # Conclusions

 As we reflect on Ken Thompson’s lecture 40 years later, it becomes clear that his insights are more relevant than ever.
 The need for robust verification mechanisms, secure development practices, and a healthy skepticism of the tools we rely on cannot be overstated.
-The question Thompson posed about how much do you trust your compiler continues to resonate, reminding us that in the realm of cybersecurity, trust must be continually earned and verified.
-This example underscores the importance of secure compiler development and rigorous code audits to prevent such vulnerabilities.
+The question Thompson posed about how much do you trust your compiler continues to resonate, reminding us that in the field of cybersecurity, trust must be continually earned and verified.

 <figure class="jb_picture">
   {% responsive_image width: "75%" border: "1px solid #808080" path: img/posts/2023/2023-12-27/kent-thompson-moral.png alt: "Kent Thompson's moral" %}